colinl/node-red-dashboard-2-ui-gauge-classic/README.md

 For a gauge with multiple needles, each will be configured with an associated topic value.
 To pass in a value set `msg.topic` to select the needle, and put the value in msg.payload.

+By default, the value of the first needle is automatically displayed as text in the Gauge.
+However, if a string is provided in `msg.formattedValue` then this will be shown instead.
+This allows the user to format the value as desired.

 Certain configuration values can be overridden dynamically be passing in an object in `msg.ui_update`.
 See Dynamic Properties below.
 If both `msg.ui_update` and `msg.payload` are present then the message will both override the properties and provide a needle value.
 To avoid this make sure that there is no `msg.payload` property in the message.
 Once a property has been overridden it will stay at the new value unless a new value is provided via msg.ui_update.

 ## Configuration